Lozarta-V/Lozarta-V/README.md

 # Hi there, I am Lozarta

-Apiring Data Analyst with a keen interest in research, analysis, and using data as a powerful tool for optimising processes🌐
+Data Analyst with a keen interest in research, analysis, and using data as a powerful tool for optimising processes🌐

 - 🔬 Background in supporting life sciences research
 - 💡 Detail-orientated with strong analytical and critical thinking skills